 Gül Baba House, as the villa is affectionately known, is named after a 16th-century Ottoman Dervish who introduced the rose to Europe.
-There's a statue of him in Budapest, where he died in 1542.
+There's a statue of him in Budapest, where he died in 1542 and where the owners once lived.
 His tomb is the only Muslim pilgrimage site in Europe.

 The house is fitted with modern appliances and furnishings including wireless internet access.
 Antiques and objects from our travels around the world are in all rooms.

-Please note that there is no pool, as we felt it more important to be surrounded by fruit trees and scented flowers.
+Please note that there is no pool, as we feel it is more important to be surrounded by fruit trees and scented flowers.
 The sea is a five-minute drive away.

-Constructed over three floors, Gül Baba House contains a total of 4 bedrooms and 3 baths.
-The upper floor has independent access.
+Constructed over three floors, Gül Baba House contains a total of four bedrooms and three bathrooms.
+The top floor has independent access.

-The main floor has 2 bedrooms, 1 bathroom, kitchen, sitting & dining room.
-It gives out onto a veranda with wonderful west-facing views of the Mediterranean.
+The main floor has two bedrooms, one bathroom, kitchen, sitting room and dining area.
+It gives out onto a veranda with wonderful southwest-facing views of the Mediterranean.

 These two bedrooms share an extra large bathroom equipped with a walk-in glass-brick shower and Ottoman-inspired sink unit.

 The lower floor is reached either by an internal staircase or via the garden.
-It has a bedroom with en suite, sitting/dining area, washing machine and kitchenette.
+It has a bedroom with en suite bathroom, sitting/dining area, washing machine and kitchenette.

-The upper floor has independent access and is quite large with a wooden floor and ceiling.
-It includes a bedroom with en suite bathroom, large sitting & dining room with kitchen.
-The sitting room gives out to the roof terrace with its stunning views of the sea and mountains.
+The top floor apartment has independent access and is quite large with a wooden floor and ceiling.
+It includes a bedroom with en suite bathroom, large sitting and dining room with kitchen.
+The sitting room gives out to the roof terrace with stunning views of the sea and mountains.

-The gardens were planted to offer flowers and fruit throughout the year.
+The gardens are a-bloom with flowers and fruit throughout the year.
 In winter there are lemons, oranges, kumquats, kaffir (or Thai leprous) lime.
 Spring offers wisteria, bougainvillea, various types of jasmine, and the flowering fruit trees, including apricot, loquat, peach and banana.
 The scent from the fragrant plants can be quite strong.
 In summer, a back wall of hanging plants is a spectacular riot of colour.
-In autumn, our pomegranate tree will, with luck, produce some fruit.
+In autumn, our pomegranate tree produces abundant fruit.

 There is a Mexican-style hammock on the lower veranda by the garden.